InfiniteVerma/cappuccin/README.md

 ### Why Cappuccin?

 Express seemed like espresso - o.
-So I made this project, Cappuccin (cappuccino - o) :)
+So I made this project's name Cappuccin (which is cappuccino - o) :)

 ### Notes on design